yusiwen/drone-sonar-plugin/README.md

 # drone-sonar-plugin
+> Forked from aosapps/drone-sonar-plugin, and upgrade sonar-scanner-cli to 5.0.1 to support SonarQube server 10.x

 The plugin of Drone CI to integrate with SonarQube (previously called Sonar), which is an open source code quality management platform.

 Detail tutorials: [DOCS.md](DOCS.md).